What is your role at TvH Group?

 Once their goals are set and the plan is in place, I bring in the other experts within TvH Group to help make the plan a reality.
 I liken myself to a general contractor who has responsibility for a home’s construction.
 I am responsible for identifying and working closely through each phase with the best professionals for the job.

 How did you get into the financial advisory and investment business?

-I have been in the business for 23 years and went out on my own 12 years ago as an insurance specialist and financial advisor.
+I have been in the business since 2001 and went out on my own 12 years ago as an insurance specialist and financial advisor.
 I have never looked back.